April 25, 2009

 Han Samethini Collection

 His name was Han Samethini.
 To me he was always Opa Henry, opa being the Dutch word for "grandpa," and Henry the Americanized form of the French Henri (the proper first name he almost never used).
 He was my maternal grandfather.
 Mom wrote to him regularly, and he wrote back in letters that looked curiously like hers, with a fluid, cursive script that was small and closely spaced.
-Sometimes he sent audio cassettes instead of letters, and I remember Mom calling me over one day to hear words addressed particularly to the grandson.
-From the cassette player came a deep voice speaking with a heavy Dutch accent:

 Hello, Robin!
 This is your Opa Henry.
 You can call me Opa, you can call me Grandpa.
 Just so long as you don't call me Baldy or something.